This is a true story about how sometimes something looks like one thing, but it is actually something quite different.

 So I sat down on that spot and put that lotus flower right at the base of my spine and I meditated.
 And in my inner eye I saw that the whole Golden Temple was burning with a blue light – just as we have when we’re doing White Tantric Yoga.
 It’s a blue electric aura.
 And there was a bright beam of light that went right down through the center of the Golden Temple and up into the universe.
 And I realized that the earth has two axles.
 It has the magnetic axle – the north and south pole – but it has another axle, which is the spiritual axle of the earth.
 This axle goes right down through the center of the Golden Temple.

 In my mind’s eye I saw the earth suspended in space with the Golden Temple at the top and this beam of light coming right out of the top of the Golden Temple, so it looked like this heavenly Christmas ornament hanging in space with this shaft of blue light coming out of the top like a string.
-And as I extended my awareness out around the Perkarma, I saw that each of the Akhand Paths that were going on all around the Perkarma, and there are many of them, each one had a blue light just like the blue light that was coming out of the Golden Temple.
-And so you could see this big blue light and all these smaller funnels of blue light – like strings going up into the heavens from out of each Guru Granth Sahib as it was being read in each of the Akhand Paths.
+And as I extended my awareness out around the Parikarma, I saw each of the Akhand Paths that were going on all around the Parikarma, and there are many of them, each one had a blue light just like the blue light that was coming out of the Golden Temple.
+And so you could see this big blue light and all these smaller funnels of blue light – like strings going up into the heavens from out of each Siri Guru Granth Sahib as it was being read in each of the Akhand Paths.

 As I watched this, I understood something which, to me, was very profound, which is that if you love someone very, very, very much… if you love someone so much that your breath is their breath, and your blood is their blood, and their blood flows in your veins, and your heart beats as one with them… then sometimes you feel moved to give them a gift.
 And that gift has to be something really wonderful.
 Especially if you’re going to leave your body, and you want to give a unique gift that profoundly penetrates to the very essence of the one you love.